scala-hamsters/hamsters/README.md

 } yield ab
 ```

-Note : For Future[Try] composition, see `Future.fromTry` to get a single future success of failure.
+Note : For Future[Try] composition, see `Future.fromTry` to get a single future success or failure.

 ### Enums